 It’s a funny thing, that the only way to keep happiness is to give it away.
 Giving has a boomerang effect so that when we send joy to others, we feel joyful.
 When we let our light shine on another, we can see the light again.
 The kindness we extend to the people around us has the capacity to return to us in miraculous ways.

-Please share any thoughts, practices that support your joyful journey, lessons, and experiences with me in the comments.
+Please share your thoughts, practices that support your connection to joy, lessons learned in unconditional giving, and any stories of a comeback with me in the comments.

 Share this post with someone you care about.